feltus/CATALYST-HACK_2026-03/README.md

 Discord server invite: https://discord.gg/4QU39zjs Discord server URL: https://discord.com/channels/1461097829706760202/1461097830239305923

-## Pre-Hack
+## Pre-workshop tasks (User)
 1. Obtain OpenAI account with your clemson.edu email (not g.clemson.edu)
 2. Install codex with https://git.rcd.clemson.edu/biollms/biocodex
 3. Run some test prompts.

+## Pre-workshop tasks (Admin)
+1. Tool inventory, format and installation documentation
+2. Log parsing documentation.
+3. Genomic data access documentation
+4. General biological workflow documentation for a Python/bash iterate user:
+    * ExperimentalDesign>>>InputDataCollection>>>Algorithm(Code)>>>Results
+    * Working Directory structure (input_data, code, results, methods, logs)

-## Hackathon Charge
+## Workshop Charge
 You have two choices:
 1. Reproduce a recent task/project from your research using bioLLM.
 2. Develop a new tool for bioLLM to access.

 In concert, you will test the OpenAI LLM and bioLLM agent ability to generate useful biological results from existing tools.
-Gaps will be documented and submitted as issues at https://git.rcd.clemson.edu/biollms/biocodex.
+Gaps will be documented and submitted as

 ## Issue Framework
-Description of the task and problem
+FReport issues at issues at https://git.rcd.clemson.edu/biollms/biocodex.
 What LLM model did you use?
 What was your prompt
 Paste errors or description of incorrect results.